janekeung129/clicks-pupil/README.md

 main figures in the paper.
 Running each cell consecutively will generate each analysis/figure in the paper.

 `regs_test.mat` contains test data for two participants.
 Data are organized into a n element struct array (n is the number of participants).
-Full dataset can be found at https://osf.io/37yk8/
+Full dataset is published at https://osf.io/37yk8/

 ```
 Each element has the following fields: